DeepaSree16/Materials/source/Repo/README.md

 This is a ReadMe file for the Repo Directory

-* Repo is the logical organization of the content
+* Repo contains a logical organization of the content
 * It consists of the Program wise Learning Management System (LMS) access links in the Program_LMS_Links.rst file
-* Access to the LMS links is through the central.repo@talentsprint.com id
-* Access through central.repo@talentsprint.com is managed by Surobhi/Raghava
+* Access to the LMS links is through the central.repo@talentsprint.com id, which is managed by Surobhi/Raghava